boazbk/tcs/lec_11_running_time.md

     '''
     Gets P = NAND PP program
-    T - time bound, n - number of inputs, m - number of outputs Produces NAND program of O(T) lines that computes the restriction of P to inputs of length n and T steps
+    T - time bound, n - number of inputs, m - number of outputs Produces NAND-CIRC program of O(T) lines that computes the restriction of P to inputs of length n and T steps
     '''
     lines = [l for l in P.split('\n') if l] # lines of P